tahermamun/ExpressBackendKit-Boilerplate/README.md

 ExpressBackendKit Boilerplate is a comprehensive starter kit for building powerful backend applications with Express and TypeScript..
 It provides a solid foundation and essential configurations, enabling you to quickly jumpstart your backend development projects.

-Reminder -ExpressBackendKit Boilerplate provides a preconfigured setup with essential features to kickstart your Express.js applications.
+Reminder -It's provides a preconfigured setup with essential features to kickstart your Express.js applications.

 ## Features